About

 A veterinarian by training, an IAS officer by choice, and an AI practitioner by obsession.
 23 years inside India's most complex institutions — now trying to understand, and build, what comes next.

-Looking back, the journey has been less about positions held, and more about the expanding horizon of responsibility—one decision at a time.
+Looking back, my journey has been less about the titles I’ve held and more about taking on greater responsibility, one decision at a time.

-There, I encountered data science and behavioural economics not as academic subjects, but as tools—sharp, precise, and deeply revealing.
-They offered a way to understand why well-intentioned policies so often falter in the real world.
-For the first time, I could clearly see the gap between what governments design and what people actually experience.
+There, I discovered data science and behavioural economics, not just as academic fields, but as practical tools.
+They were sharp, precise, and eye-opening.
+These tools helped me understand why good policies sometimes fail in real life.
+For the first time, I could clearly see the gap between what governments plan and what people actually experience.

-That realisation marked the beginning of a new journey.
-I started teaching myself machine learning, Python, and applied AI—patiently, from first principles.
-At the same time, I began writing about the foundations of AI, not merely as a technological shift, but as a transformative force—one that could fundamentally reshape how we think about governance, decision-making, and society itself.
+That realisation started a new chapter for me.
+I began teaching myself machine learning, Python, and applied AI, taking it step by step from the basics.
+I also started writing at basavapurushottam.com about the foundations of AI — not just as a new technology, but as a force that can change how we think about governance, decision-making, and society as a whole.

 Three Identities